 Regardless of the quality of the finished product, all leathers must go through a tanning process.
 By far the most common tanning method for car seat leather is chrome tanning, in which the hides are soaked in a solution of chromium sulfate.
 Some manufacturers use vegetable-tanned leather for secondary locations like instrument panels and steering wheels.
 Vegetable-tanned leather is more pliable than chrome-tanned leather, but it is not as durable.

 If you are interested, this article in Car and Driver divulges the process of producing leather car interiors.
-And this YouTube video shows how Audi makes its leather from start to finish.

 What Damages Car Leather